 , the Actions might be of several kinds.
 First, those related to the problem(s) behind your Action Research, including developing a constituency to act on any findings or proposals you come up with.
 Of course, research and thinking will often modify your ideas about the problem and appropriate actions, especially when, as you start the Action Research cycle, you Evaluate

 the effects of past actions (or learn about the evaluations others have done) and inquire more broadly so as to fill in relevant background (e.g., who funds or sponsors these kinds of changes and evaluations).

 The additional questions in parentheses in the KAQF chart are included to check your thinking.
 (Asking another person to be your sounding board also helps in this matter.)
 E.g., In PBL, how is the research you are formulating related to the objective specified by the PBL scenario?
 In Action Research, is the research you are formulating related to the problem(s) behind your Action Research?
 In either situation, if the connection is not clear, go back and revise the entries in your chart.

 When you have completed all four items—the K, the A, the Q, and the F—as well as you can for one

-starting point, draw a line underneath this and start another KAQF chart.
-Do not mix KAQFs from different starting points into one omnibus sequence—That does not help you keep clear how a specific K matches a specific A matches a Q matches an F.
+starting point, draw a line underneath this and start another KAQF chart for another starting point.
+Do not mix KAQFs from different starting points into one omnibus sequence—that does not help you keep clear how a specific K matches a specific A matches a Q matches an F.

 As additional Knowledge claims, Action proposals, or Questions for inquiry occur to you, start another KAQF chart.
 (Additional K's, A's, or Q's may emerge from checking your thinking on the previous KAQF charts.)

-After you have many KAQF charts, prioritize the research you need to do (that is, your F's) and start that research—or plan how you would do it.
+After you have many KAQF charts, prioritize the research you need to do (that is, your F's) and start that research—or plan how you would do it (see Research Design